justinmk/justinmk.github.io/content/post/2019-11-05-vimconf-keynote.md

 3. Leverage = (impact / cost)

 There were [too many slides](https://vimconf.org/2019/slides/justin.pdf).
-I spent years thinking about these topics, and weeks building the talk.
-But I ran out of time :)
+I spent years thinking about the topics, and weeks building the presentation.
+But I ran out of time.

 ![vimconf-keynote](/img/vimconf-justinmk-1.jpg)